jaanga/terrain-srtm30-plus/readme.md

 To make the SRTM30 Plus data freely available as heightmaps

 ### Vision
-To use SRTM30 Plus data as the basis for global 3D elvation data
+To use SRTM30 Plus data as the basis for global 3D elevation data

 ## Contents

 ### SRTM

-The 33 SRTM files - unziiped
+The 33 SRTM files - unzipped

-### SRTM Viewet
+### SRTM Viewer

 ### SRTM to PNG